Public Works Topics

 In recent decades new environmental standards have required the Oakland County Drain Commissioner to implement a number of infrastructure improvements to reduce, and ideally eliminate, combined sewage overflow events.
 The most significant of these is the George W. Kuhn facility.

-Locally, Pleasant Ridge was required by court order to install the restricted sewer inlet covers on our streets.
+Locally, Pleasant Ridge is required by the NPDES permit for the Southeastern Oakland County Sewage Disposal System to install and maintain the restricted sewer inlet covers on our streets.
 These restricted inlets slow the rate at which stormwater can enter the sewer system.
 This causes our streets to be used as short-term detention during storm events.
 Sometimes the restricted inlet covers become clogged, preventing the water from entering the drains.

 While it is an inconvenience to have water pooling in the streets, it helps prevent the local and regional sewer system from being overwhelmed and causing sewage overflows into water bodies.

 Pleasant Ridge is defined by the leafy character of our streets.
-We have over 2,400 street and park trees on public property that the City maintains.
-In the past 5 years, the City has planted over 200 new street trees to maintain our tree canopy over time.
+We have over 2,500 street and park trees on public property that the City maintains.
+In the past 7 years, the City has planted over 400 new street and park trees to maintain our tree canopy over time.

 Street Tree Plantings

 The City’s Street Tree Manual is the guide for tree plantings in public rights of way.
-The City does street tree plantings each spring.
-In recent years, the City has planted trees on one or two streets that are the most in need of additional street trees at the City’s cost.
+The City plants street trees in areas of need each spring.

 Residents who want to plant a different tree than is identified for their street for in the street tree manual may do so on their own, and at their own cost, as long as the tree is identified as an acceptable species in the street tree manual.